DynamoDB and Plant Tracer

 String

-Denormalized name of the primary course
+Denormalized name of the default course

 courses